walterfreeman/phy211/syllabus.md

 Twice a week, you will have discussion sections led by one of your TA's, assisted by a few dozen students from previous years of Physics 211. *These discussion sections are the most crucial part of this class*, since it's there that you will do the hard and crucial work of practicing the skills you learn.
 Physics takes practice.
 It's not something you only learn from a lecture;
 it's something you practice with a coach.
-In recitations, you'll practice your skills in groups of three -- learning from your peers, teaching them, and asking questions of the numerous guides that are there to help you.
+In recitations, you'll practice your skills in groups-- learning from your peers, teaching them, and asking questions of the numerous guides that are there to help you.

+We will also do many of the class assessments in recitation.
+These will take a variety of forms, but you will need to be present in recitation for all of them. **All of them will be time-sensitive** and will happen during recitation.
+We might, for instance:

+* ask you to answer a few questions on Blackboard asking details about the recitation questions that you did that day
+* ask you to answer a few questions about homework that you submitted that day
+* ask you to have a short discussion about the day's recitation activity with an instructor, and evaluate you based on the knowledge and skill you demonstrate

+Most of you will attend recitations virtually using Blackboard Collaborate.
+A small number of you will attend in person

 Recitation attendance and participation are graded.
+We will be conducting a variety of assessments in recitation that will take different forms.

 Before each in-class exam, you'll take a practice group exam in recitation with your group.
 These practice exams are graded as well.
 A further set of guidelines (incorporated into this syllabus) for recitation, and the homework you'll submit during them, may be found at <a href="https://walterfreeman.github.io/phy211/recitation-guidelines.html">https://walterfreeman.github.io/phy211/recitation-guidelines.html</a>.

 <a id="readings"></a>